-We work to ensure that our efforts amplify the global reach of The Fred Hollows Foundation's Strategy, by playing our specific role from Europe as part of the network of entities.
+In the UK, we work to ensure that our efforts amplify the global reach of The Fred Hollows Foundation's Strategy, by playing our specific role from Europe as part of the network of entities.
+We are in a period of investment, looking for further growth.